 National Trust Sandcastle Building Competitions, July and August

 In the last few years, the National Trust on the Isle of Wight has hosted sandcastle competitions at Compton Bay and Yaverland in July and August.
-The one we attended had two competitions to enter - one involving sand sculptures (mermaids, dinosaurs, lions etc - rude shapes are frowned upon apparently...) and another where competitors had to build the most resilient castle which could cope with the oncoming tide.
+The one we attended had two competitions to enter - one involving sand sculptures (mermaids, dinosaurs, lions etc - rude shapes are frowned upon apparently...) and another where competitors had to build the most resilient castle that could cope with the oncoming tide.
 The last flag still standing was the winner.

 Levels of competitiveness ranged from parents who were just relieved that the children were being kept busy for an hour, through to a team of 10 who brought garden sized shovels and had a foreman telling the team of labourers where to pile the sand.